DIY kits come with the following included in the kit

 blue tack if needed

-extra purchasable stock is available by contacting us via email for inquiries at firstname.lastname@example.org
+extra purchasable stock (such as shimmers and flecks) is available by contacting us via email for inquiries at firstname.lastname@example.org

 one packet of preserving powder will preserve 5ml of breastmilk

 preserved 5ml of breastmilk will make the equivalent to 8 crystal pendants

 Instructions for the kit are as follows:

 What you will need in addition to this kit can most likely be found in your kitchen right now.

 . a square of parchment paper